How to Use This Site as a Template

 ├── css/

-│ ├── main.css ← Shared styles (nav, footer, variables)
+│ ├── main.css ← Shared styles (nav, footer, variables, dark mode)

 │ ├── home.css ← Home page only